TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/Index.rst

    informed about TYPO3 security bulletins and TYPO3 updates.

 #.
 React as soon as possible and update the relevant components of the
-   site(s) when new vulnerabilities become public (e.g. security issues published in the mailing list).
+   site(s) when new vulnerabilities become public (for example security issues published in the mailing list).

 #.
 Use different passwords for the Install Tool and the backend login.